History Department

 Gender and Labor in the U.S.

-This course examines classic and recent historiography on gender and labor in the U.S., with a focus on continuity and change in women's unwaged and waged labor from the 19th through the 20th centuries.
-We will study how enslaved black women's labor, and free women's unpaid household work, sustained their families and shaped 19th century capitalism.
-We will examine how gendered and racial conventions and familial obligations kept most female wage-earners in agriculture and domestic service, sex-typed and segregated factory jobs.
+This course examines classic and recent historiography on gender and labor in the U.S., with a focus on continuity and change in women's unwaged and waged labor from the nineteenth through the twentieth centuries.
+We will study how enslaved black women's labor, and free women's unpaid household work, sustained their families and shaped nineteenth-century capitalism.
+We will examine how gendered and racial conventions and familial obligations kept most female wage-earners in agriculture, domestic service, and sex-typed and segregated factory jobs.
 Educated single women trained for feminized professions (teaching, nursing, and clerical work) but were routinely fired if they married.
 While women's labor sustained families during the Depression and helped win World War II, government jobs programs and postwar entitlements mainly benefited heterosexual family men.
 Single workers, straight and queer, found new ways to make their livings.
 Married women with children remained in the paid workforce throughout the postwar period; their number steadily increased through the end of the century, yet they remained underpaid and concentrated in feminized jobs.
 While wage-earning mothers became the norm, the ideal and symbol of the male breadwinner persisted.
 Labor historians have covered all of these topics, and more-we shall do so as well.

 Unit(s): 1